webplatform/docs/tutorials/media_queries/index.md

 There are three ways to specify media queries:

 * As part of '''link''' tags within the HTML's '''head''' region.
-This example targets CSS to desktop, tablet, and touch browsers, along with lower-end legacy mobile browsers:
+This example targets CSS to tablet and touch browsers, along with lower-end legacy mobile browsers:

  &lt;link media="screen"
-     href="/path/to/desktop.css" type="text/css" rel="stylesheet"/>
+     href="/path/to/global.css" type="text/css" rel="stylesheet"/>
  &lt;link media="only screen and (max-width: 320px)"
      href="/path/to/touch.css" type="text/css" rel="stylesheet"/>
  &lt;link media="only screen and (max-width: 1024px)"